xybersolve/xs-aws-bash-scripts/README.md

 # xs-aws-bash-scripts

-> Bash script that encapsulates AWS cli interface to make it easier to use in real admin.
-A work in progress
+Bash script that encapsulates AWS cli to make it easier to use in real world admin.
+While orchestration is better handled with high level tool, like Terraform, awscli is extremely useful for managing resources from the command line.

+> This is a work in progress.
+Ultimately, I want detachable lib scripts (ext: *.sh), which can be consumed by any other script, with no dependencies.
+They will be fronted by a script of the same name (minus .sh), which will act as a utility interface.
+So far, the closest to this goal is ec2 & ec2.sh.

 ## Scripts:
 * alm: Alarms